We hope to see you again soon!

 The early years - 1915-1925

-On 14 August 1915, Hans Lundbeck founded a company in Copenhagen, Denmark.
-The first employee that he hired, a young lady who was a multiannual Danish champion in typewriting, later became his wife and founder of the Lundbeck Foundation.
+The first employee that Hans Lundbeck hired, a young lady who was a Danish champion in typewriting, later became his wife and founder of the Lundbeck Foundation.

 Hans Lundbeck (1885-1943)